MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 deploymentType
 ```

-When setting up the MCT instance, if you had opted for MS Teams integration with MCT by selecting "Yes" under **Enable Microsoft Teams?** and would now like to proceed without MS Teams integration, MCT allows you to disable this deeper teams integration using this Application Configuration.
+When setting up the Community Training instance, if you opt for MS Teams integration by selecting "Yes" under **Enable Microsoft Teams?** and would now like to proceed without MS Teams integration, you can disable this deeper teams integration using this Application Configuration.

-To disable this MS Teams integration, update this app setting with **value “0”**
+To disable this MS Teams integration, update this app setting with **Value = '0'**

->[!Warning]
+> [!WARNING]
 >
 >- MS Teams integration comes with MCT instances with authentication type as "Work or School Account".
 >- Once you disable the MS Teams integration, you would be able to add users to the platform via MCT Admin UI.